Glossary

 Power lumbar seat adjustment – Control allows occupants to adjust the seatback’s internal components for better back support.

-Push-button ignition – Once the key fob is inside the car (in a pocket, purse, etc.) you can press an engine start button to start the car, without the key fob leaving your pocket or purse.
+Push-button ignition – Once the key fob is inside the vehicle (in a pocket, purse, etc.) you can press an engine start button to start the car, without the key fob leaving your pocket or purse.

 Rain-sensing windshield wipers – Sensor detects the amount of moisture hitting the windshield and turns on the windshield wipers automatically for optimum performance and visibility.